-He likes the client to enjoy the experience and if this occurs thanks to the wine, all is good.
+He likes the clients to enjoy the experience and if this occurs thanks to the wine, all is good.
 Sometimes he alerts me about wine collections that are on sale so I can check them out.
 He doesn’t drink much wine, mostly Champagne, but he appreciates good wine.

 How do you find these old wines?

 I like to visit producers and find things; I practice wine archaeology.
 Not long ago I found a Rioja rosé from the 1940s in a small bottle and it’s a little jewel.
 Soon after, I had dinner with Mª José [López de Heredia] ad her husband and I brought a bottle that they loved.